 500+ courses incorporating sustainability and

-- A reminder to unplug!
-Turn off computers and appliances before the long weekend April 18, 2019
+- A reminder to unplug before leaving for the Canada Day long weekend June 27, 2019

 There are many ways to get involved with sustainability efforts at York University.